Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 1: Sample complexity of -distance–based learning

-\subsubsection{Quantum memory and Collective measurement}
+\subsubsection{Quantum memory and collective measurement}

-We first consider the setting in which multiple copies of the state $\hat{\rho}$ can be prepared simultaneously and arbitrary collective measurements across these copies are allowed.
-In this fully quantum setting, the sample complexity of learning the Pauli coefficients $\vb*{c}$ has been analyzed in Ref. \cite{memory-PhysRevLett.126.190505}.
+We first consider the setting in which multiple copies of the state $\hat{\rho}_{\vb*{c}}$ can be prepared simultaneously and arbitrary collective measurements across these copies are allowed.
+Realizing this scenario requires quantum memory.

-The estimation procedure proposed there proceeds in two stages.
-In the first stage, the absolute values $\{\abs{c_{a}}\}_{a}$ of the Pauli coefficients are estimated using the Bell measurement on two copies of $\hat{\rho}_{\vb*{c}}$.
+The estimation procedure proposed in Ref. \cite{memory-PhysRevLett.126.190505} proceeds in two stages.
+In the first stage, the absolute values $\{\abs{c_{a}}\}_{a}$ of the Pauli expectation values are estimated using a Bell measurement on two copies of $\hat{\rho}_{\vb*{c}}$.
 In the second stage, the signs of the coefficients are determined by performing measurements on additional copies of the state.
 Importantly, it is shown that estimating the absolute values $\abs{c_{a}}$ dominates the overall sample complexity, whereas determining the signs incurs only a subleading overhead \cite{memory-PhysRevLett.126.190505}.
-Motivated by this separation of costs, we focus in the following on the task of estimating the absolute values of the Pauli coefficients.
+Motivated by this separation of costs, we restrict our attention to the task of estimating the absolute values of Pauli expectation values.

-To estimate the absolute values of the Pauli coefficients, one prepares two identical copies of the state $\hat{\rho}(\vb*{c})$ and performs a Bell measurement on the joint system, obtaining an outcome $x$.
-The probability of observing outcome $x$ is given by
+To estimate the absolute values of the Pauli expectation values, one prepares two identical copies of the state $\hat{\rho}_{\vb*{c}}$ and performs a Bell measurement on the joint system, obtaining an outcome $x$. {In the terminology of Sec.~\ref{subsec:parameterestimation}, this estimation protocol consumes two copies of the unknown state per run of the protocol, i.e., \(N_{\mathcal{E}} = 2\), hence \(N_{\mathrm{samp}} = 2M\).} The probability of observing outcome $x$ is given by